On our website you`ll find all information about Carnival in Rio de Janeiro.

 The parades were halted during World War II and started again in 1947.
 By then the main competition took place downtown on Avenida Rio Branco.

 Carnival has gone a long way since it was brought to Rio, having become one of the biggest events in the World.
 One of the most important recent developments was that the biggest parade the Samba Parade moved from the streets downtown to the purpose-built Sambodromo.

 Almost all the music played during Rio Carnival is samba.
 It is a uniquely Brazilian music originating from Rio, a dance form that was invented by the poor Afro-Brazilians.

 The word samba comes from the Angolan world semba referring to a type of ritual music.
 The word had a variety of meanings to the African slaves brought to Brazil during the 17th, 18th and 19th centuries.
 It meant to pray or invoke the spirits of the ancestors and the gods of the African Pantheon.
 As a noun, it could mean a complaint, a cry, or something like "the blues".

 Each neighborhood in Rio has its favorite Carnival street band(s).
-There are more than 300 of them in Rio nowadays and each year this number increases.
-Each band has its place or street to parade and the big ones usually close the streets to the traffic.
-They usually start in January and last till the end of Carnival.
-Since the beginning of the year, you can often see groups of people dancing samba in the streets of Rio at the weekends and during Carnival.
+There are more than 300 of them in Rio nowadays and this number increases year by year.
+Each band has its place or street to parade and for the big ones the streets usually close to the traffic.
+The processions usually start as early as in January and last till the end of Carnival.

-Frequently the people who organize the band's procession compose the music for their own parade and remember unforgetable samba songs.
+Frequently the people who organize the band's procession compose the music for their own parade.

 The most famous Carnival bands are